microsoft/profile-explorer/docs/docs/flow-graph-panel.md

 #### Overview

-The Flow Graph view displays the [control-flow graph (CFG)](https://en.wikipedia.org/wiki/Control-flow_graph) of the function viewed in the active assembly view.
+The Flow Graph view displays the [control-flow graph (CFG)](https://en.wikipedia.org/wiki/Control-flow_graph) of the function viewed in the active *Assembly* view.

 The function CFG makes it easier to see the structure of a function and control-flow created by jumps, branches, and loops.
 The slowest [basic blocks](https://en.wikipedia.org/wiki/Basic_block) are annotated with profiling information.